 - Provides financial support for each student advisee.

 The research advisor must be a member of the UCSF Academic Senate and a member of the graduate program faculty.
-Students select a research advisor by the end of spring quarter of the first year or fall quarter of the second year.
-Research is expected to begin by fall quarter of the second year.
+Students select a research advisor by the end of spring quarter of the first year.

 A faculty member’s perspective on selecting a research advisor